Skip to Content

 Salisbury Beach State Reservation boasts a huge campground with 484 sites that are perfect for tents and RVs.
 The beach itself extends 3.8 miles along the Atlantic Ocean, from the Merrimack River to the New Hampshire border.

-Campsites have water and electric hookups with views of both the ocean and the Merrimack River.
-There are a few trees spread out among the sites, but for the most part, you can expect to be in full sun most of the day.
+The campsites have water and electric hookups and view the ocean and the Merrimack River.
+A few trees are scattered among the sites, but you’ll be in full sun most of the day.

 While this isn’t quite oceanfront camping, it comes very close!